The Nine Lives of Fritz the Cat: Production

 The only two people involved in the first film to work on the sequel were Skip Hinnant, who reprises his role as the eponymous protagonist, and producer Steve Krantz.
 Ralph Bakshi had written and directed Fritz the Cat in 1972, but did not want to direct a sequel, and had absolutely no involvement with the film.
 However, Bakshi sometimes incorrectly has been credited as having worked on the film, such as in Jeff Lenburg's Who's Who in Animated Cartoons, which claims that Bakshi had been a producer on the film.
 The concept of a sequel to Fritz the Cat was a point of contention between Bakshi and Krantz, as Bakshi wanted to end his film with Fritz's death, and Krantz wanted Fritz to live at the end, to leave room for sequels.

 For the sequel, Krantz hired animator Robert Taylor to direct.
 Taylor had worked on The Mighty Heroes, a superhero spoof Bakshi created in the 1960s.
 Stylistically, Taylor attempted to recreate only some of the elements and themes of the original film.
 The setting of the film's period is similar to that of the first film, with the speaker addressing the audience with "jump back, baby."
 However, unlike the first film, The Nine Lives of Fritz the Cat was made during the era in which it was set.
 Because the filmmakers only had three years of history to work with, much of the film diverges into various storytelling directions, including sections focusing on the 1930s, Nazi Germany, and an alternate future.
 The film's ending credits play over animation of Fritz dancing down the street in tune with Tom Scott's music.

 Taylor cowrote the film's screenplay with Fred Halliday and Eric Monte.
 Steve Krantz would later produce Monte's screenplay Cooley High, which was developed into the television sitcom What's Happening!!
 The film's title has been seen as ironic, as the character's creator Robert Crumb had previously drawn a story in which the character was killed.
 Crumb's comics were not generally used as the basis for the screenplay, except for the wraparound segment, and Crumb was not credited on this film, unlike the first film.

 The music for this film was performed by Tom Scott and the L.A.
 Express.

 Release

-The film was entered into the 1974 Cannes Film Festival, the first animated feature to be entered into competition.
-Taylor was nominated for a Golden Palm.
+The film premiered at the 1974 Cannes Film Festival.
+Taylor was nominated for the Palme d'Or.

 The film later achieved a cult following.